bugcrowd/templates/submissions/description/server_security_misconfiguration/misconfigured_dns/high_impact_subdomain_takeover/template.md

 ## Steps to Reproduce

-1. Register DNS record using a registration service and point to the following endpoint: {{URL}}
 1. Browse to the URL `takeover.inscope.com/proof.txt`
 1. You will see a Bugcrowd Username which matches the HTML comment in the Proof of Concept